zeisss/tictactoe/README.md

 Tic Tac Toe Microservice
 ========================

 A microservice providing a simple tictactoe game.
 For storage, memory or etcd can be used.
+Events can be send to Rabbitmq.

 API